Representing yourself at the Upper Tribunal

 You will receive notice of the hearing that will tell you the date, time and location of the hearing.
 The Tribunal’s guidance suggests arriving at least an hour before the start of your hearing (either 10am or 2pm), to allow for time getting through security into the Tribunal.

-The Tribunal Guidance says:
+The Tribunal Guidance from 2013 which is still in use says:

 • You need to bring with you all the documents that you consider are important to your case.
 These should include copies or the originals of the documents that you have already filed with the Tribunal and served on the Home Office in response to the Directions.